AWils115/FullStack-Path/Readme.md

 The career path has taken me through many projects, some have been completed online through the platform, others have been completed off platform and uploaded here in this repository.

-// TODO //

-Screenshots of projects

-Check projects are presentable for publishing

 <details>

 <summary><strong>Credit Card Checker</strong></summary>